elixir-lsp/elixir-ls/README.md

   <dt>debugInterpretModulesPatterns</dt><dd>A list of globs specifying modules that should be interpreted</dd>
   <dt>projectDir</dt><dd>An absolute path to the directory where `mix.exs` is located - In VSCode, `${workspaceRoot}` can be used.</dd>
   <dt>excludeModules</dt><dd>A list of modules that should not be interpreted</dd>
+  <dt>exitAfterTaskReturns</dt><dd>Should the debug session stop when mix task returns.
+Tasks that return early while the code continues running asynchronously require `false` setting.
+Defaults to `true`.</dd>
 </dl>

 ## Troubleshooting